- Plan your visit

 Giraffes have a very characteristic walk of moving both legs on the same side of the body simultaneously so they don’t trip themselves up!
 If alarmed or being chased, giraffes can run at speeds of 60km/h.
 In order to defend itself a giraffe will kick out vigorously with its long and powerful legs.
 Male giraffes will also use their powerful necks and the horn-like ossicones on the top of their head to ‘play fight’ as they are growing up, and to battle for dominance when they are older.

 Although as a species giraffe are listed as ‘least concern’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list), their numbers have declined from over 140,000 to less than 80,000 in under 20 years.
 There are nine subspecies of giraffe, and each subspecies is distinguished from each other by their coat patterns and geographical locations.
 Two subspecies, the West African or Nigerian giraffe, and the Rothschild’s giraffe are both listed as endangered.

-While the giraffe is listed on the international red list of threatened species as being among animals of ‘least concern’, there is nevertheless some concern that the numbers of giraffe in the wild are decreasing.
+While the giraffe are not endangered, there is concern that the numbers of giraffe in the wild are decreasing.
 Poaching for the giraffe’s pelt, meat and tail has significantly reduced the wild population (the hair that grows at the end of the tail is used for threading beads and making bracelets).
 The expanding human population is encroaching on areas where giraffe formerly roamed freely resulting in competition for natural resources, habitat degradation and fragmentation.
 Civil unrest and armed conflict in several countries has also had a major impact on giraffe distribution across the African continent.